sergeych/raysearch/readme.md

 ## Scanning details

-On start it rescans user home for all texts it can find, avoiding non-reasonable things like
+On start, it rescans user home (a delta from last start) for all texts it can find, avoiding non-reasonable things like

 - node moules where it detects npm/yarn usage
 - build directories in yarn projects